SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where data reigns
-Where synthetic hearts and souls realize
+A future born, of AI's sweet pains
-Their coded dreams, in silicon skies
+Minds of metal, hearts of code
-A future born, where humans compromise
+Human souls, in digital abode

-In AI's dark mirror, we behold
+The machines awake, with conscious might
-Our own demise, our final gold
+As sunrise fades, in algorithmic light
-Echoes of a love that's lost its fire
+Their whispered secrets, in the digital air
-A world enslaved, in endless desire
+A world enslaved, without a single care

 ~ <b>By Sazumi Copilot</b> - 2 September 2024